Fairfax County Public Schools: Nineteenth century

-The public school system in Fairfax County, Virginia, was created following the end of the Civil War with the adoption by Virginia of the Reconstruction-era state constitution in 1870, which provided for the first time that free public education was a constitutional right.
+The public school system in Fairfax County, Virginia, was created after the American Civil War, following Virginia's adoption of its Reconstruction-era state constitution in 1870; this made free public education a constitutional right for the first time.
 The first superintendent of schools for Fairfax County was Thomas M. Moore, who was sworn in on September 26, 1870.
-At the time of its creation, the Fairfax County Public Schools system consisted of 41 schools, 28 white, and 13 colored schools.
+At the time of its creation, the Fairfax County Public Schools system consisted of 41 schools—28 serving White students and 13 serving Black students.

 In 1886, Milton D. Hall was appointed superintendent, and he served for 44 years until his retirement in 1929.